fredriknk/ffr_analysis/README.md

 1. Download the Anaconda package with spyder IDE
 2. Clone the ffr_analysis repo
 3. Find your specific folder and put your raw data files in the raw_data folder
+4. Create a file with a raw_data_path.ino file with the path to your raw data